Data-Driven Offline Optimization For Architecting Hardware Accelerators: Experimental Evaluation

 \section{Experimental Evaluation}

-Our evaluations aim to answer the following questions: \textbf{Q(1)} {Can \methodname\ design accelerators tailored for a given application that are better than the best observed configuration in the training dataset, and comparable to or better than state-of-the-art simulation-driven methods under a given simulator-query budget?} \textbf{Q(2)} {Does \methodname\ reduce the total simulation time compared to other methods?} \textbf{Q(3)} {Can \methodname\ produce hardware accelerators for a family of different applications?} \textbf{Q(4)} {Can \methodname\ trained for a family of applications extrapolate to designing a high-performing accelerator for a new, unseen application, thereby enabling effective data reuse?} Additionally, we ablate various properties of \methodname\ (Appendix~\ref{sec:appx_ablation}) and evaluate its efficacy in designing different accelerators with distinct dataflow architectures, with a larger search space (up to 2.5$\times10^{114}$ possible candidates).
-We also show that \methodname\ improves over a human-engineered accelerator in Appendix~\ref{app:human_engineered}.
-We also show how \methodname\ can be reused when the design constraints (such as area constraints) change in Appendix~\ref{app:transfer}.
+Our evaluations aim to answer the following questions: \textbf{Q(1)} {Can \methodname\ design accelerators tailored for a given application that are better than the best observed configuration in the training dataset, and comparable to or better than state-of-the-art simulation-driven methods under a given simulator-query budget?} \textbf{Q(2)} {Does \methodname\ reduce the total simulation time compared to other methods?} \textbf{Q(3)} {Can \methodname\ produce hardware accelerators for a family of different applications?} \textbf{Q(4)} {Can \methodname\ trained for a family of applications extrapolate to designing a high-performing accelerator for a new, unseen application, thereby enabling data reuse?} Additionally, we ablate various properties of \methodname\ (Appendix~\ref{sec:appx_ablation}) and evaluate its efficacy in designing accelerators with distinct dataflow architectures, with a larger search space (up to 2.5$\times10^{114}$ possible candidates).

-\niparagraph{Baselines and comparisons.} We compare \methodname\ against three state-of-the-art online optimization methods that actively query the simulator: \textbf{(1)} evolutionary search with the firefly optimizer~\citep{yazdanbakhsh2021apollo} (``Evolutionary''), which is the shown to the best online method in designing the accelerators that we consider by prior work~\citep{yazdanbakhsh2021apollo}. \textbf{(2)} Bayesian Optimization (``Bayes Opt'')~\citep{vizier:sigkdd:2017} implemented via the Google Vizier framework, a Gaussian process-based optimizer that is widely use to tune machine learning models at Google and more broadly. \textbf{(3)} MBO~\citep{angermueller2019model}, a state-of-the-art online MBO method for designing biological sequences.
-In all of our experiments, we allow all the methods access to an identical number of feasible points.
-Note however that while online methods can actively select which points to query, our offline method \methodname\ is constrained to utilizing the worst performing feasible designs. ``$\mathcal{D}$(Best in Training)'' denotes the best latency value in the training dataset used in \methodname.
-We also present ablation results with different components